Tencent Q1 profit rises 65% as online gaming revenue climbs

 ($1 = 6.4355 Chinese yuan renminbi)

-Reporting by Pei Li; Editing by Jan Harvey, Christian Schmollinger and Kim Coghill
+Reporting by Pei Li; Editing by Jan Harvey, Christian Schmollinger, Kim Coghill, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.